-Heat 2 tablespoons oil in heavy large skillet over medium-high heat, add parsnip; sauté until beginning to brown, about 2 minutes.
-Add apple, apricot and chopped thyme; cook until parsnip and apple are tender, about 6 minutes.
-Season with salt and pepper and transfer parsnip mixture to a serving platter, arrange roast chicken around and serve with pan juices.
+Heat 2 tablespoons oil in a heavy large skillet over medium-high heat, add parsnip; sauté until beginning to brown, about 2 minutes.
+Add apple, apricot, and chopped thyme; cook until parsnip and apple are tender, about 6 minutes.
+Season with salt and pepper and transfer parsnip mixture to a serving platter, arrange roast chicken around, and serve with pan juices.

 A VALENTINE’S DAY MENU FOR TWO FROM GEORGETTE FARKAS By Great Performances Love Happens Around Food® We truly believe that